Monster fast food combo provides an entire day's energy, New Zealand study finds - NZ Herald

 FAST FOOD CHAINS IN THE STUDY

-The remaining 20 were Burger Fuel, Burger King, Burger Wisconsin, Domino's Pizza, Hell Pizza, Jester's Pies, KFC, McDonald's, McCafé, Muffin Break, Noodle Canteen, Pita Pit, Pizza Hut, St Pierre's Sushi, Subway, Tank Juice, Wendy's, Wild Bean Café, Wishbone and Z Express.
+Products and combos were analysed from 20 fast food chains: Burger Fuel, Burger King, Burger Wisconsin, Domino's Pizza, Hell Pizza, Jester's Pies, KFC, McDonald's, McCafé, Muffin Break, Noodle Canteen, Pita Pit, Pizza Hut, St Pierre's Sushi, Subway, Tank Juice, Wendy's, Wild Bean Café, Wishbone and Z Express.

 CHAINS EXCLUDED DUE TO NO NUTRITION INFORMATION

-Nando's, Night 'n Day@Gull, Sal's Pizza, Shake Shed and Co, Shamiana, Starbucks and The Coffee Club.
+Nando's, Night 'n Day@Gull, Sal's Pizza, Shake Shed and Co, Shamiana, Starbucks and The Coffee Club were excluded from the study as the researchers could find no nutrition info online or in store.